yosefco3/udacity_mlops/README.md

 - The first project of ML DevOps Engineer Nanodegree Udacity program.

 ## Project Description
 In this project, I will implement my learnings to identify credit card customers that are most likely to churn.
 The completed project will include a Python package for a machine learning project that follows coding (PEP8) and engineering best practices for implementing software (modular, documented, logged, and tested).
+Both files should achive grade above 7 with pylint.
-The project is to turn the notebook "churn_notebook.ipynb" (included) into a scripts with flow of all the process, from reading the data to testing and logging. both files achived grade above 7 on pylint.
+The project is to turn the notebook "churn_notebook.ipynb" (included) into a scripts with flow of all the process, from reading the data to testing and logging.

 ## Files and data description
 ### churn_library.py